 The Xbox adaptive controller was designed to make gaming more accessible for everyone.
 In fact, it was created in partnership with the Cerebral Palsy Foundation.

 Individuals can connect various switches, buttons, and joysticks to customize their gaming experience and have it accommodate their specific motor impairments.

 Gifts for Adults with Cerebral Palsy: Key Points

-Everyone experiences cerebral palsy differently, so it’s essential to understand the severity and location of your loved one’s motor impairments.
-Additionally, your loved one is so much more than their disability, so make sure to also consider their interests when picking out a gift.
+Everyone experiences cerebral palsy differently, so it’s essential to understand the severity and location of your loved one’s motor impairments and consider their interests when picking out a gift.